Scottywonderful/check_version_information/README.md

+# Check Version Information
-# check_version_information
+# with Scottywonderful's Scripts
-This is a folder/file for all of Scottywonderful's releases to be Version Checked.
-If not up-to-date, please download latest version.
+This is a folder/file for all of Scottywonderful's releases to be Version Checked with the version he has available to the public.
+Please ensure you check your server logs for any unsuccessful messages, and if not up-to-date, please download latest version.